Appeals & Writs of Habeas Corpus Overturn Your Criminal Conviction

 • Federal habeas petitions typically must be filed within one year of the conviction becoming final, subject to exceptions.

 We emphasize deadlines because they are unforgiving.
-Having an appeals & writs of habeas corpus lawyer in Houston ensures that your rights are protected and no opportunities are lost due to procedural errors.
+Having an appeals and writs of habeas corpus lawyer in Houston ensures that your rights are protected and no opportunities are lost due to procedural errors.

 When facing a criminal charge in Houston, you need an attorney who offers more than just legal services—you need a dedicated advocate who truly listens and cares.
 At The Aslett Law Firm, we believe that choosing the right defense firm is one of the most important decisions you'll make, and our approach is built on integrity and a relentless commitment to your future.

 • Former Prosecutor’s Insight: I bring years of experience working as a prosecutor in the Harris County District Attorney’s Office.
-This invaluable insight allows me to look at cases from all angles, anticipating the tactics the prosecution may use against you and leveraging that knowledge to build a strong defense.
+This experience allows me to look at cases from all angles, anticipate the tactics the prosecution may use against you, and use that knowledge to build a strong defense.

 • Client-Focused Representation: I am committed to delivering results that matter.
 By limiting the number of cases I handle, I ensure that each client receives the time and attention necessary to build a personalized defense strategy.
-You will always work directly with me, never an associate, ensuring clear communication and consistent support from start to finish.
+You will always work directly with me, never an associate, which supports clear communication and consistent guidance from start to finish.

-• Dedicated Advocacy: I won't just fight for you; I will take the time to think things through, positioning you in the best light possible.
-From the initial arrest to post-conviction actions, you can trust me to help you through the process and reclaim your life.
+• Dedicated Advocacy: I will not just fight for you; I will take the time to think things through and position you in the best light possible.
+From the initial arrest to post-conviction actions, you can trust me to help you through the process and work toward reclaiming your life.

 Trust Our Houston Appeals & Writs of Habeas Corpus Lawyer to Fight for You